 What is Low Dose Naltrexone?

-Low dose Naltrexone is a medication and opioid blocker that is used to treat an opioid addiction.
+Low-dose Naltrexone is a medication and opioid blocker that is used to treat opioid addiction.
 It helps by reducing the side effects of how you feel when you use an opioid, which are used to treat moderate to severe pain relief and cause relaxation.
 It is an injectable substance that is usually used during treatment for alcohol or drug dependence.

 How is Naltrexone Used?